Students

 Program Overview

-The module aims to teach students the concepts, practices, and real-world experiences of energy technology innovation and energy sector innovation.
+• The goal of this module is to teach students the concepts, practices and real-world experiences of energy technology innovation and energy sector innovation.

 • Technology readiness levels